ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_4.md

 - 2. show y^T H y is ~ 2x delta J(w)
 - 3. How how use Hessian to:
   - find a vector direction along which infintesimal movements in either direction decrease J(w)
+    - perform eigendecomposition
+    - any eigenvector corresponding to negative eigenvalue indicates a direction along which infintesimal movement away from w_0 will decrease J(w)
   - find a vector direction along which infinitesimal moveements in either direction increase J(w)
+    - any eigenvalue with a positive eigenvector
   - so $\epsilon \bar{v} = \delta \bar{w} $
     - $\bar{v} $ is a unit eigenvector of hessian H
     - $\epsilon $ is a small scalar step